Respect for Nature

 Make a plan and carry it out with the service-learning process.
 This video describes how to plan a project.

-- Option One: Look at the photos taken during the walk and discuss the texture and color the students captured.
+- Option One: Look at the photos taken during the walk and discuss the texture and color captured.
 Then for homework have them choose one photo and use art materials to recreate a small part of the photo, focusing on the color, design, and texture.
-When the pictures are back at school on another day, hang up the student art and do a gallery walk past all the pictures, discussing what they see and what it makes them think and what it makes them feel.
+When the pictures are back at school on another day, hang up the art and do a gallery walk past all the pictures, discussing what they see and what it makes them think and what it makes them feel.
 Art is more than elements of design; it communicates our feelings and attitudes about the subject.
 Discuss our feelings when we observe and interact with beautiful and diverse sounds, textures, colors in nature.

-The students write or draw to show their personal vision of caring for nature (stewardship).
+The participants write or draw to show their personal vision of caring for nature (stewardship).
 Be sure to include other people and spread the word about how much fun it is and the difference it makes in nature.

 Writing prompt: "Write a paragraph telling what you will do to take care of and enjoy nature."